fleetdm/fleet/articles/tales-from-fleet-security-soc2.md

 By being well prepared, you can make sure the audit will be smooth.
 Suppose auditors can understand the system and your controls easily, and you have prepared most of the evidence in advance.
 When that is the case, it allows focusing on the more complicated aspects of the report.

-Our audit has been completed and our report is currently a draft, to be finalized by July 1st, at the latest.
+Our audit has been completed, and our report is currently a draft, to be finalized by July 1st at the latest.

-Our total SOC 2 journey took about 2 months from when we started writing policies and ensuring we had controls for every trust criteria to when we received the draft report.
+Our total SOC 2 journey took about two months, from when we started writing policies and ensuring we had controls for every trust criteria to when we received the draft report.

 If you would like to discuss compliance, security, how Fleet can help you achieve SOC 2, or how we implemented specific controls, be sure to join the [#Fleet channel](http://fleetdm.com/slack) on the osquery Slack and ask away!